ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 document does not intend to have a complete list, only to illustrate a set of use cases that collectively cover all the functionality required in the architecture.

-Each use case includes an description followed by an additional summary of the Attester and Relying Party roles derived from the use case.
+Each use case includes a description followed by an additional summary of the Attester and Relying Party roles derived from the use case.

 ## Network Endpoint Assessment